-Students desiring to earn a TESOL (Teachers of English to Speakers of Other Languages) certificate must take the following courses in addition to the 6 hours of missions electives.
-This may require an additional 9-10 hours of coursework.4
+Students desiring to earn a TESOL (Teachers of English to Speakers of Other Languages) certificate must take the following courses in addition to the required 6 hours of missions electives.
+This may require 9-10 additional hours of coursework:

-WM605 General Linguistics (3)

-WM610 Introduction to TESOL (3)
+WM605 General Linguistics (3) WM610 Introduction to TESOL(3)

-WM615 Methodology and Practice of TESOL(3)

-INT205 TESOL Ministry Formation Internship (1)3
+WM615 Methodology and Practice of TESOL(3) INT205 TESOL Ministry Formation Internship (1)3

-- 1 Completion of SF100 Spiritual Formation requires two calendar years.
+- 1 Students studying at the Houston and Washington, DC extension sites should contact their respective, location-specific advisor for schedule planning and course availability. - 2 Completion of SF100 Spiritual Formation requires two calendar years.
 Students who register for SF100 need to keep in mind that the course is a four-semester-long course that will meet at the same day and time each of the four semesters.
 The first Spiritual Formation class is only offered in the fall semester.
-See the Educational Ministries and Leadership department section of this catalog for more information. - 2 Missions electives should include a Contexts course (2 hours), a Strategic Approaches course (2 or 3 hours), and a Biblical and Theological Studies course (2 or 3 hours).
-Students electing the 3-hour courses may add additional hours to the normal requirements for the MACM degree.
-Students not needing the extra hours may reduce expenses by taking WM405, WM410, or WM505 for 2 hours of credit and 1 hour of audit.
-Contact the Registrar's office for details. - 3 Students complete an internship in two consecutive semesters.
-See the Educational Ministries and Leadership department section of this catalog for more information. - 4 TESOL students should consult the Internship Staff in the Educational Ministries and Leadership department before planning and registering for their degree required internships.
+See the Interdepartmental course description section of this catalog for more information. - 3 Students complete an internship in two consecutive semesters.
+See the Interdepartmental course description section of this catalog for more